-The event has grown dramatically from its origins as an archery competition among 16 wheelchair-bound British World War II veterans that took place on July 29, 1948, at the Stoke Mandeville Hospital, about an hour east of Oxford.
+In the decades since the event was first held, Paralympic Games has grown dramatically from its origins as an archery competition among 16 wheelchair-bound British World War II veterans.
+That first contest took place on July 29, 1948, at the Stoke Mandeville Hospital, about an hour east of Oxford.

 The event was the brainchild Sir Ludwig Guttmann, a German neurosurgeon who fled Nazi Germany and left a job at Oxford University to head up the National Spinal Injuries Centre at Stoke Mandeville.
 The facility had opened in March 1944 to care for service members and civilians who had suffered spinal cord injuries during the war, Ian Brittain writes in The Paralympics Games Explained.
 (More patients were admitted after D-Day, according to the science journals Nature and Brain.)

 Guttmann’s demonstration of the patients’ athletic skills was merely a side benefit of a new rehabilitation philosophy, which emphasized helping paraplegic patients develop their strength even if they would not walk again.
 Previously, such spinal injury cases were considered “hopeless” and many victims lived for a matter of weeks, or at most a couple of years, and often died of sepsis and kidney failure.
 The choice of archery for the first games was strategic.
 Practically, the sport plays to their upper body capabilities, but “it was also one of the very few sports that, once proficient, paraplegics could compete on equal terms with their non-disabled counterparts,” Brittain writes.
 “This led to visits of teams from Stoke Mandeville to a number of non-disabled archery clubs in later years, which were very helpful in breaking down the barriers between the public and paraplegics.”